-- FMT\MSA.3.1/JCVM The TSF shall enforce the JCVM information flow control SFP to provide restrictive default values for security attributes that are used to enforce the SFP. - FMT\MSA.3.2/JCVM [Editorially Refined] The TSF shall not allow any role to specify alternative initial values to override the default values when an object or information is created.
+- FMT\MSA.3.1/JCVM The TSF shall enforce the JCVM information flow control SFP to provide restrictive default values for security attributes that are used to enforce the SFP. - FMT\MSA.3.2/JCVM The TSF shall allow the [none] to specify alternative initial values to override the default values when an object or information is created.